mikkelertbjerg/gRPC-vs-REST/README.md

 ## possible errors

 Both the client and server was running on the same computer, potentially competing for resources.
-To fix this we encourage people who seek to reproduce our results to host their APIs before testing them, we unfortunately didn't have the possibility/foresight at the time of testing.
+We ask people who seek to reproduce our results, to keep this fact in mind.

 ## Conclusion
 _Metrics comapred_